 The tracer is administered most commonly by injection through the vein, and for some tests orally or by inhalation.

 It depends on the type of test.
 Since the localization of the radiotracer varies with the physiological behavior of the organ and the characteristics of the tracer, the time for optimal localization varies from organ to organ.
 Sometimes two tests are needed for some disease entities such as with cardiac studies.
-For example, a lung scan needs only half an hour, a heart study may take 2 – 3 hours, and yet other tests may takes 24-48 hours to complete.
+For example, a lung scan needs only half an hour, a heart study may take 2 – 3 hours, and yet other tests may take 24-48 hours to complete.

 Nuclear medicine tests are very sensitive and can detect some diseases at early stages.
 Unlike MRI and CT studies that give only structural information, nuclear medicine tests provide information about the physiological or functional status and viability of different organs and tissues.

 |Dr. Sameer Sonar(Director – Nuclear Medicine & PET CT)||Mon to Sat – 2pm-6pm (By Appointment Only)|